 1. We created eight columns, starting with Timestamp to show when the time off was requested.
 Following are Employee, Start date, End date, Duration (over which we applied a formula in the spreadsheet that subtracts the start date from the end date), Vacation start, Employee email, and Approved?.

-2. After creating an app using the Google Sheets add-on, we created two views: a form view called "Request" which is where employees will fill out their requests; and a table view (in the hamburger menu) called "Requests" where HR reps can view, approve/deny, and track time off requested.
+2. After creating an app using the Google Sheets add-on, we created two views: a form view called "Request" where employees will fill out their requests; and a table view (in the hamburger menu) called "Requests", where HR reps can view, approve/deny, and track time off requested.
 The employee app would simply not contain the table view with the submitted data.

 3. The spreadsheet contains a column called "Approved?" that allows HR reps to manually go into the app and approve or deny requests.
 However, we would not want employees to see this column in the form.
 In order to accomplish this, we created a slice that did not include the "Approved?" column in the form view, but left it in the table view that's available to HR.
 When HR decides to approve or deny, they'll go into the "Requests" table view in the hamburger menu, open an entry to edit it, and manually mark Y or N.